SuperElastix/SimpleElastix/README.md

 The SuperBuild will download and install dependencies (elastix, ITK, SimpleITK and SWIG) and compile SimpleElastix.
 Target language dependencies need to be pre-installed, e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.
 Note that this project takes around an hour to build on a quad-core machine.

-SimpleElastix has been tried and tested on Ubuntu 14.10 with GCC 4.9.2 and Clang 3.4.0 and Mac OSX Yosemite with Apple Clang 600.0.56.
+SimpleElastix has been tried and tested on Ubuntu 14.10 using GCC 4.9.2 and Clang 3.4.0, Mac OSX Yosemite using Apple Clang 600.0.56 and Windows 8.1 using Microsft Visual Studio 2012 C++ compiler.

 ### Building Manually
 This is not the recommended way of building SimpleElastix but it can be useful if you want to use a system version of ITK, SWIG or your own version of elastix (in this case check out the necessary changes to elastix source code at https://github.com/kaspermarstal/elastix).